openvinotoolkit/openvino/docs/IE_DG/Samples_Overview.md

    - [Object Detection for SSD C Sample](../../inference-engine/ie_bridges/c/samples/object_detection_sample_ssd/README.md)
    - [Object Detection for SSD Python* Sample](../../inference-engine/ie_bridges/python/sample/object_detection_sample_ssd/README.md)

+> **NOTE**: All samples support input paths containing only ASCII characters, except the Hello Classification Sample, that supports Unicode.

 ## Media Files Available for Samples

 To run the sample applications, you can use images and videos from the media files collection available at https://github.com/intel-iot-devkit/sample-videos.